xhebox/transcol/README.md

 A WIP translation project on MIT 6.172 2018(FALL).
 It is a good course, and I want to share it with the chinese.
 That is why this repo is here.

+Video source is youtube list PLUl4u3cNGP63VIBQVWguXxZZi0566y7Wf.
 It is licensed under the original cc licenses.
 Contact me if you want to contribute.